mmattamala/paper-graphics/README.md

 Resources to help you make scientific figures for your robotics papers.

-It mainly stores the assets used in a tutorial I prepared in 2023.
+It mainly stores the assets used in a tutorial I prepared in 2023, which is constantly being updated.

 > Matias Mattamala (2023), "Designing Graphics for Scientific Publications".
 [Online (Google Slides)](https://docs.google.com/presentation/d/1J_7wpXovbtMO1EP84cikXDzGpwWb-QxdlihMAiNg3XE/edit?usp=sharing)